-Opportunities for public input and feedback were provided through SEAC monthly meetings and meeting minutes, the Board's website, and via direct connection with Learning Support Services team members.
-In addition, an invitation to members of the community inviting feedback on the Special Education Plan 2019-2020 was posted on the District's website.
+Throughout the year, opportunities for public input and feedback were provided through the monthly SEAC meetings and meeting minutes, the district's website, and via direct connection with Learning Support Services team members.
+In addition, an invitation to members of the community inviting feedback on the Special Education Plan 2020-2021 was posted on the District's website.